Template: Powerlink inverter based renewable plant GPS study requirements

 The latest version of the Powerlink document states that the minimum active power for these tests shall be 0.01 pu of the plant maximum active power for non-BESS plant and 0 MW for BESS, however feedback received from Powerlink has stated that 0 MW is the preferred minimum active power for the test for all generator types, not just BESS.

-The Powerlink document is not clear what Pmax
+The Powerlink document is not clear what Pmax, Qmax and Qmin refer to in this context.

-refer to the maximum unconstrained capability of the plant (e.g. the inverter capability limits measured at the point of connection, considering losses in the plant with reactive support if any).
+As active and reactive limiters are the connection point are specifically requested to be disabled, we've assumed that Pmax, Qmax and Qmin refer to the maximum unconstrained capability of the plant (e.g. the inverter capability limits measured at the point of connection, considering losses in the plant with reactive support if any).

-values.
+Based on this assumption, this Run has been configured to make extremely large Pref and Qref requests of 2 p.u. for Pmax, Qmax and Qmin values.
 These values are selected deliberately to be beyond the capability of your generating system.
 Your generator is not expected to react these target values.
 However, the inverter limiters in the disaggregated model should match that of the aggregated model, meaning the values at the point of connection should still align, even if they are not equal to the values requested.

 Given we subject the aggregated model and disaggregated model to the following: